-In 2016 we published this story in commemoration of the Queen’s 91st birthday, we take a look back at not only her famed and inherited jewels, but also her personal style.
+In 2016 we published this story in commemoration of the Queen’s 91st birthday, when we took a look back at not only her famed and inherited jewels, but also her personal style.
 So with the Queen's signature brooch-wearing fashion in the spotlight, we take the opportunity to once again share our insight into her brooches worn on the lapel of a jacket or shoulder of a dress during the day, and to anchor sashes in the evening.

 Most of Queen Elizabeth’s personal pieces have either been inherited or acquired during her reign, and are housed separately from the Crown Jewels.
 The treasure trove that is her jewellery wardrobe is stored 40 feet under Buckingham Palace in a converted air raid shelter, and contains what Her Majesty refers to as her “best diamonds”.
 The pieces that the Queen wears the most, and/or is partial to, are those that have been passed down from her grandmother Queen Mary and her great-great-grandmother Queen Victoria.
 The Queen's brooches are some of the most rare and valuable in the world, such as the Cullinan III and IV, or the Cullinan Heart.
 Like most pieces passed down through generations, even those that are part of the Royal family, these brooches speak of sweet and heartfelt anecdotes or larger, more intriguing, stories, creating relatable tales for women everywhere and helping to celebrate this huge milestone for the Queen.

 Queen Victoria’s bow brooches